Open-Markets-Initiative/omi-low-latency-reference/videos/README.md

 ## Optimization Videos

-[High Performance Trading](https://www.youtube.com/watch?v=NH1Tta7purM) by Carl Cook.
-This talk describes how successful low latency trading systems can be developed in C++, demonstrating common coding techniques used to reduce execution times.

 [Compiler Explorer](https://www.youtube.com/watch?v=bSkpMdDe4g4) by Matt Godbolt.
 Appreciate how hard your compiler works for you.

 [Performance and Memory](https://www.youtube.com/watch?v=Ri8NnOgIVMc) by Eric Brumer.
 Memory is the elephant in the CPU.
 This talk will examine the pitfalls of poor memory usage in C and C++, and will offer practical guidance for taking advantage of all the memory a CPU has to offer.

+[High Performance Trading](https://www.youtube.com/watch?v=NH1Tta7purM) by Carl Cook.
+This talk describes how successful low latency trading systems can be developed in C++, demonstrating common coding techniques used to reduce execution times.

+[Ultrafast Trading Systems in C++](https://www.youtube.com/watch?v=sX2nF1fW7kI) by David Gross.
+Achieving low latency in a trading system cannot be an afterthought; it must be an integral part of the design from the very beginning.

+[Designing Low Latency Systems](https://www.youtube.com/watch?v=8uAW5FQtcvE) by David Gross.
+How to translate our knowledge about the CPU and hardware into C++?
+How to use multiple CPU cores, handle concurrency issues and cost, and stay fast?

 [Microbenchmarking C++ Code](https://www.youtube.com/watch?v=Czr5dBfs72U) by David Gross.
 Talk about microbenchmarking C++ code techniques, counting nanoseconds.

 [Computer Architecture, C++, and High Performance](https://www.youtube.com/watch?v=fMvO0Mcq894) by Matt Dziubinski.
 This talk considers the properties of code which can make it either friendly -- or hostile -- to a modern microprocessor.

 [Low Latency DevOps](https://www.youtube.com/watch?v=z5AAA3_iBTU) by Adam Lenders.
 Talk about low-latency neteworking, linux and jitter.

-[Designing Low Latency Systems](https://www.youtube.com/watch?v=8uAW5FQtcvE) by David Gross.
-How to translate our knowledge about the CPU and hardware into C++?
-How to use multiple CPU cores, handle concurrency issues and cost, and stay fast?

 [Next-Gen C++ Optimization](https://www.youtube.com/watch?v=wGSSUSeaLgA) by Fedor Pikus.
 Unlocking Modern CPU Power - Next-Gen C++ Optimization Techniques.